-Year II SPORTS BIOMECHANICS AND KINESIOLOGY Credits 3 Semester III Course Code SOE PES 010317 C3003 At the end of the course, the students will be able to: • Explain the meaning, scope and importance of applied kinesiology and sports biomechanics.
-Learning Ou tcomes Categorize and explain the action of muscles and forces.
-Classify lever according to its types and define guiding principal contents. ples of stability. • Explain the methods for the analysis of human movements.
+Year II SPORTS BIOMECHANICS AND KINESIOLOGY Credits 3 Semester III Course Code SOE PES 030317 C3003 At the end of the course, the students will be able to: Explain the meaning, scope and importance of applied kinesic ology and sports bio mechanics.
+Learning Ou itcomes Categorize and explain the action of muscles and forces.
+Classify lever according to its types and define guiding princip ples of stability. • Explain the methods for the analysis of human movements.
 Course Conte nt Introduction of Kinesiology and Sports Biomechanics Meaning, nature, role and scope of applied kinesiology and Sports Biomechanics.
-(Online) Unit - 1 Meaning of Axis, Planes, Plane of the body and axis of motion.
-(Online) Static, Dynamics, Kinematics, Kinetics, Centre of gravity & Line of gravity.
+(Online) Unit - 1 Meaning of Axis, Planes, Plane of the body and axis of motion • Static, Dynamics, Kinematics, Kinetics, Centre of gravity & Line of gravity.
 (Online) Meaning and definition of Motion and its types (Linear motion, angular motion, circular motion, uniform motion).
-(Online) Muscle Action and force Origin, Insertion and action of upper and lower extremities m uscles.
+(Online) Muscle Action and force Origin, Insertion and action of upper and lower extremities muscles.
 (Online) Unit -2 2 Meaning and definition of force and its type.
-(Online) Muscle size, shape and its force production. • Force applied at an angle Pressure -Friction -Buoyancy, Spin.
-Projectile and Lever Freely falling bodies and projectiles -equation of projectiles s tability.
-Unit -: 3 • Factors influencing equilibrium - Guiding principles for stability -static and dynamic stability.
+(Online) Muscle size, shape and its force production. • Force applied at an angle Pressure -Friction -Buoyancy, Spin. ce applied at an angle Pressure -Friction -Buoyancy, Spin.
+Projectile and Lever Freely falling bodies and projectiles -equation of projectiles stability.
+Unit - 3 • Factors influencing equilibrium - Guiding principles for stability -static and dynamic stability.
 (Online) Meaning of work, power, energy, kinetic energy and potential energy.
-Leverage -classes of lever - practical application and water re sistance, air resista nce & aerodynamics.
+Leverage -classes of lever - practical application and water res sistance, air resistan ce & aerodynamics.

 Methods of Analysis of Human Movements Analysis of static positions of the body -Sitting, Standing.
 Unit -4 Analysis of static positions of the body -Lying.
 Analysis of Locomotion- Walking, Running.
 Analysis of Locomotion - Jumping, Throwing.
-Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case study, and problem solving, brainstorming Determination of center of Gravity, Centre of gravity, line of gravity.
+Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case study, and problem solving, brainstorming • Determination of center of Gravity, Centre of gravity, line of gravity.
 Anatomical standing position and fundamental standing position.
 Practicum Handling of various equipment and software related to Sports Biomechanics.
 Mechanical analysis of techniques skills of major sports/games.
 Action of muscles of upper and lower extremities by palpations method.
 Stick diagram (basic techniques; anatomical posture, walking, push up, sit ups etc).
 Goniometry - measurement of joint ROM / Elgon.

 • Bartlett, R. (2014).
-Introduction to Sports Biomechanics: Chapman, A. E. (2008).
-Biomechanical Analysis of Funda Knowledge Warehouse.
-Kumar, P. (2019).
-"Biomechanical Analysis of Forward I Suggested Readings Scholars Based On the Laptop Working Hours: An Analy
+Introduction to Sports Biomechanic • Chapman, A. E. (2008).
+Biomechanical Analysis of Fi Knowledge Warehouse. • Kumar, P. (2019).
+"Biomechanical Analysis of Forwa Suggested Readings Scholars Based On the Laptop Working Hours: An An